cirillojon/go-microservice-testing/README.md

 # Basic calculation service using Go

+The point of this project was to get introduced to using Go and Go-Kit for building services, as well as how to incorporate technologies such as Docker and Kubernetes

+Obviously for a small stand-alone service like this, Docker and Kubernetes are a little overkill :)

 This service supports basic mathematical operations such as: addition, subtraction, multiplication, and division.

 The service also logs each operation performed to a MongoDB Atlas database.

-The point of this project was to get introduced to using go and go-kit for building services, as well as how to incorporate technologies such as Docker and Kubernetes

-Obviously for a small stand-alone service like this, Docker and Kubernetes are a little overkill :)

 ## Tools Used